-Temporary Assistance for Needy Families may be available to families with one or more dependent children and pregnant individuals.
+Temporary Assistance for Needy Families may be available to families with one or more dependent children and to pregnant individuals.
 Assistance may help pay for food, shelter, and other expenses.
-Seniors who have a child under age 19 living with them may qualify.
+Adults who are caring for a relative child under age 19 in their home may qualify.